tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Gathered Power, Symbol of

-Daily
+Full Recovery

-When you use this symbol during a quick rest, you regain an expended daily adventurer-level spell (1st or 3rd level, in practice) (champion: champion-level spell, 5th or 7th).
+When you use this symbol during a quick rest, you regain an expended full recovery adventurer-level spell (1st or 3rd level, in practice) (champion: champion-level spell, 5th or 7th).

 **Quirk:** Has one-track mind.